Introduction to {epicrop}

 modelling rice disease risks, but flexible enough to accommodate other

-pathosystems using the SEIR()
+pathosystems using the seir()

 function.
 If you are

-interested in modelling other pathosystems, please refer to Savary
+interested in modelling other pathosystems, please refer to (2012) for the development of the parameters

 Get weather data